chazu/portable-object-compiler/Readme.txt

 	port with 'objc'.
 Compatible with ICpak101, the collection class library described in Brad Cox book, and used by existing Objective-C packages that were developed with Stepstone objc.

+	The classes from Brad Cox' book are similar to those from Smalltalk-80.

 	4. "cakit", the "Computer Algebra Kit" Objective C classes